-As the imposed correlation function influences our result, we test two covariance functions as well as the correlation length scale parameter, Eq.
+length scale parameter, Eq.
 (21).
-Figure 10 shows how the a posteriori misfit ψ{po}^2 , changes as a function of the correlation length scale φ .
+Figure 11 shows how the a posteriori misfit, $\psi{po}^2$ , changes as a function of the correlation length scale, $\phi$ .
 Two correlation functions are used, an exponential function and a Gaussian function.
-If the correlation length, φ , is low, in the extreme, this becomes equivalent to inverting each age independently with no ability to average out noise in the data or to identify changes in exhumation rate through time.
-Furthermore, deviations of the a posteriori rate from the a priori exhumation rate are suppressed, Fig. 10.
-In contrast, when φ is large, samples which record different exhumation rates are forced to correlate and so an overly smooth exhumation pattern is obtained, Fig. 10.
+If the correlation length, $\phi$ , is low, in the extreme this becomes equivalent to inverting each age independently with no ability to average out noise in the data or to identify changes in exhumation rate through time.
+Furthermore, deviations of the a posteriori rate from the a priori exhumation rate are suppressed (see Fig. 11).
+In contrast, when $\phi$ is large, samples which record different exhumation rates are forced to correlate and so an overly smooth exhumation pattern is obtained, as can be seen in Fig. 11.

-Exhumation history of the Dabie Shan
+4.5 Exhumation history of the Dabie Shan

 We now apply our method to the measured ages of Reiners et al. (2003).
 As with the synthetic data, the model is initiated at 120 Ma and the exhumation history is discretized into 30 Myr time intervals.
-The a priori exhumation rate is 0.08 ± 0.03 km Myr-1 based on Al-in-hornblend geobarometry estimates of intermediate calcalkaline plutons and orthogneisses from within the Dabie Shan (Ratschbacher et al., 2000).
+The a priori exhumation rate is $0.08 \pm 0.03$ km Myr-1 based on Al-in-hornblende geobarometer estimates of intermediate calc-alkaline plutons and orthogneisses from within the Dabie Shan (Ratschbacher et al., 2000).
 Our thermal model predicts an increase of surface geothermal gradients from the initial value at the onset of exhumation, 22 °C km-1 to the present day value of 25 °C km-1 through time (Hu et al., 2000).
-The closure depths are calculated as in Sect.
+The closure depths are calculated as described in Sect.
 4.1.
-Prior to about 115 Ma exhumation rates were very high $\sim 2 \,\mathrm{km}\,\mathrm{Myr}^{-1}$ (Liu et al., 2010) and may have perturbed the thermal regime, but we assume that this effect does not influence the late thermal history (Ratschbacher et al., 2000).
+Prior to about 115 Ma, exhumation rates were very high, $\sim 2 \text{ km Myr}^{-1}$ (Liu et al., 2010), and may have perturbed the thermal regime, but we assume that this effect does not influence the late thermal history (Ratschbacher et al., 2000).
 We impose a correlation length scale parameter of $\phi = 28$ km.

-Estimated exhumation rates in space and time are shown in Fig. 11.
-During the time interval of 120-90 Ma there is low spatial resolution due to the limited number of old ages, Fig. 11.
-At the eastern end of the range (where the ages are oldest) exhumation ESurfD rates of $\sim 0.09 \, \text{km Myr}^{-1}$ are resolved as indicated by the low a posteriori variance.
-In the core of the range, the exhumation rates are slightly lower, $\sim 0.07 \, \text{km Myr}^{-1}$.
-The north and south flanks of the range are not well resolved as indicated by the high normalized variance and low resolution values.
+Estimated exhumation rates in space and time are shown in Fig. 12.
+During the time interval of 120-90 Ma, there is low spatial resolution due to the limited number of old ages (see Fig. 12).
+At the eastern end of the range (where the ages are oldest), exhumation rates of ~ $0.09 \text{ km Myr}^{-1}$ are resolved, as indicated by the low a posteriori variance.
+In the core of the range, the exhumation rates are slightly lower, ~ $0.07 \text{ km Myr}^{-1}$ .
+The north and south flanks of the range are not well resolved, as indicated by the high normalized variance and low resolution values.

-From 90-60 Ma we see high exhumation rates ($> 0.1 \, \text{km Myr}^{-1}$) near the Tan-Lu Fault, and a gradual decrease towards the northwest, possibly supporting activity on this fault during this time interval (Grimmer et al., 2002).
-The northeastern extent of the range continues to exhume at $\sim 0.09 \, \text{km Myr}^{-1}$.
+From 90-60 Ma we see high exhumation rates (> $0.1 \text{ km Myr}^{-1}$ ) near the Tan-Lu Fault, and a gradual decrease towards the northwest, possibly supporting activity on this fault during this time interval (Grimmer et al., 2002).
+The northeastern extent of the range continues to exhume at ~ $0.09 \text{ km Myr}^{-1}$ .